Nissan Leaf hatchback review

 All versions of the Nissan Leaf are front-wheel-drive, yet a pair of powerful electric motors offer brisk performance.
 The standard Leaf utilises a 148bhp motor, getting from 0-62mph in 7.9 seconds – over 1.5 seconds quicker than the equivalent Renault ZOE.
 The e+, on the other hand, gets an even more powerful 214bhp motor, reaching 62mph in a hot hatch-rivalling 6.9 seconds.

 One of the main attractions to the Leaf is its price – starting from under £30,000, it’s much cheaper than most other electric family hatches, bar the aforementioned MG4.
-Despite this, however, even the base Acenta model comes with a full suite of safety kit including blind spot monitoring and lane-keep assist, as well as 16-inch alloy wheels, a reversing camera and a large touchscreen with the latest phone connectivity.
-Mid-spec N-Connecta adds a Tech Pack, which includes systems to make jobs like parking easier, heated seats and tinted windows, while top-spec Tekna offers LED headlights, a Bose audio system, extra safety kit and part-leather upholstery.
+Despite this, however, even the base Acenta model comes with a full suite of safety kit including blind spot monitoring and lane-keep assist, as well as 16-inch alloy wheels, a reversing camera and an eight-inch touchscreen with Apple CarPlay and Android Auto.
+Mid-spec N-Connecta adds a Tech Pack, which includes systems to make jobs like parking easier, heated seats and tinted windows, while top-spec Tekna offers LED headlights, a Bose audio system, even more safety kit and part-leather upholstery.
 It’s worth noting that the e+ model is only available with the N-Connecta and Tekna trims.